 Menlo Park Spousal Support Attorneys

-Formerly known as alimony, spousal support is awarded to assist the supported party financially after divorce.
+Formerly known as alimony, spousal support is awarded to assist the supported party financially during and after divorce.
 Spousal support can help individuals make smooth transitions to financial sustainability after divorce.
 Our family law attorneys at Flicker, Kerin, Kruger & Bissada LLP handle spousal support cases for clients in Menlo Park and San Ramon.

 How Spousal Support Is Determined

 A judge will consider a variety of factors when deciding on the type and amount of spousal support to award the petitioning party.
 Temporary spousal support is generally paid during the pendency of a dissolution proceeding and is calculated by using the same computer software program the courts use to calculate guideline child support.
 Post-Judgment spousal support, commonly referred to as long-term or “permanent” support, is calculated based on a series of 14 factors from family law code Section 4320.
 These factors, in general terms, include the following:

 - The ability of the supporting party to pay spousal support

 - The duration of the marriage